anaheino/booksnstuff/README.md

 - Frontend would need webpack, minimization, jest etc. test frameworks and all the flashy lights
 - Build pipelines and deployment configurations using something like Jenkins, codeBuild, codeDeploy etc.
 - Setting up git-rules to prevent git push -f master
+- And numerous other things, but this is just a simple example.
+If you want to see and hear more, it'll cost money.